Program132/PHP/README.md

 # PHP
-In this respestories you can found my code php.
+In this repositories you can found my code php.